Skip to main content

 SAFE Form Submission

-To ensure a smooth SAFE Form review process, you’ll find guidance on specific elements (such as food, animals, fireworks, etc.) by clicking through the tabs on the left.
+To ensure a smooth SAFE Form review process, you’ll find guidance on specific elements (such as food, animals, fireworks, etc.) by clicking through the tabs below.
 The information outlined will aid in your SAFE Form review and guide general event safety.

 Please note this is a potentially hazardous event review process, and does not remove the requirement to reserve the event space with the appropriate parties.